maduser64/retrieveUserProfile/README.md

 # Service which retrieves the profile of one facebook user.

+## Download the entire source code in the repository

 ## Download "vendor" folder

 Run this command from the directory in which you download the source code.